People

 Previously Adrian was an organisational development consultant, specialising in support for third sector clients, and a City Councillor in Norwich.
 He has also worked as a senior lecturer in environmental politics and economics, and as an adviser to local councillors on behalf of the Local Government Association.

-Adrian is also a Director of MCS Company.
+Adrian is also Chair of the MCS Service Company Board.

 Lisa Overett